 9. Rab Neutrino Endurance Men’s Packable Down Jacket

-This jacket is an ideal fashion choice for men who want to look the part, but who also want to be warm when out and about.
+This jacket is an ideal fashion choice for men who want to look the part but who also want to be warm when out and about.
 Available in six different colors, the weight is 635g, which is relatively lightweight for a good quality outdoorsy jacket.

 10. Mountain Hardwear Ghost Whisperer Hooded Down Jacket – Men’s

 This stylish, lightweight jacket is available in a huge 13 different colors and will keep you warm while you’re out and about, checking out your new destination.
-The outer is made of quality nylon, and the interior down is Nikwax Hydrophobic Down, which is designed to stop moisture from seeping into the jacket and keep you extra warm.
+The outer is made of quality nylon, and the interior is Nikwax Hydrophobic Down, designed to stop moisture from seeping into the jacket and keep you extra warm.

 The quilted pattern on the outside is designed to be smaller, so it keeps warmth in, rather than allowing draughts to make their way in.
 There is a toggle on the hemline so that the jacket can be adjusted for a bespoke fit, and elastic binding on the cuff keeps your arms extra warm, too.

 This jacket is available in five different colors, some of which are bright and some are muted, for a bespoke appearance!
 The more brilliant colors are ideal for being seen in dark conditions, while the standard colors are great for fashion wear.
 The outer is made of a combination of nylon and polyester, so it’s sure to keep you warm, and the outside is quilted nylon taffeta.

 The jacket is filled with a white goose down and is warm, as the fill weight is a large 850.
 The hem and cuffs are both elasticated so that warmth is trapped inside, rather than disappearing while you’re out and about!